-Dr. Kate Raynes-Goldie is a master of The Curious Quotient.
+Dr. Kate Raynes-Goldie is a master of curiosity.
 After all, curiosity is a superpower in a world where disruption is the new normal.
 Those who are curious will adapt and thrive — lean into new possibilities, new pathways and new paradigms of thinking.
 Curious minds are primed to navigate change and to ignite new perspectives.

 Kate has always been a curious pioneer with a fascination for a future yet to exist.
 When she was just 22 and while still an undergraduate at the University of Toronto, she began presenting and publishing her ground breaking research, including the earliest work friendship on social media and internet memes… long before anyone knew what these things were.
 This future focussed theme continued when from 2007 onwards when Kate began a PhD in Internet Studies Curtin University in Western Australia.
 Her PhD on Facebook and privacy is in Curtin University’s top ten most downloaded list since it was published in 2012 and paved the way for Kate to become the globally recognised digital pioneer she is today.

 Since 2007, Kate has been making immersive reality games and ‘escape rooms’ converging virtual and physical worlds to ignite human transformations.
 These games have been played on a global scale including at the National Theatre (London), Toronto International Film Festival and IndieCade (San Francisco).
 As a games expert, Kate has observed the ways in which human transformations occur in dual environments (the digital and real-world).
 Today, Kate assists leaders to navigate the influence of digitisation with a focus on the human transformation required to succeed in the next economy.